smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.6.13 - 2024-09-03

+CHANGES:
+- Fixed address line formatting for sub-buildings in CAN.
+- Fixed formatting for KGZ.

 ## 3.6.10 - 2024-05-07

 CHANGES: